 OPTION 1: Add transparent vinyl only

-Clear vinyl adds a protective cover which protects your current dining room chair fabric making it a breeze to clean up any spills.
+Clear vinyl adds a protective cover which protects your current dining chair’s fabric making it a breeze to clean up any spills.

 You do so by following the instructions included in this tutorial with the exception of taking off the existing fabric.